tmhglnd/mercury/docs/05-ring.md

 ## drunkFloat

-Generate a ring of random floating-point values but the next random value is within a limited range of the previous value generating a random "drunk" walk, also referred to as brownian motion.
+Generate a list of random floating-point values but the next random value is within a limited range of the previous value generating a random "drunk" walk, also referred to as brownian motion.

 **arguments**